Gold: Technically Speaking

 CNBC: Gold Is Doing Something It Hasn't Since 2011

 CNBC producer Alex Rosenberg recently wrote an article stating that gold was doing something it hasn't since 2011.
 This was that it was up 13 of 15 days, and the last time it did this was nearly the top for the metal.
 There was no discussion of the massive differences between late July 2011 and the current signal, as doing this would clearly take away from the sensationalism of the article.
-What also was not discussed was that gold rose 17% in 30 days after this signal, before finally topping out.
+What was also not discussed was that gold rose 17% in 30 days after this signal, before finally topping out.

 - Gold was up 125% over 2.5 years going into the July 2011 signal.
 Gold is currently down 6% over the past 2.5 years.